cheap-glitch/vue-cli-plugin-sitemap/README.md

 						lastmod:   'February 02, 2020 09:24',
 					},
 					{
-						// Slugs that don't match the regex
+						// Slugs that don't match the regex pattern
-						// pattern of their parameter will
-						// throw an error
+						// of their parameter will throw an error
 						id:        'invalid-slug',
 						title:     'another-post',
 						category:  'misc',
 					}